cdub020/CW_Params_proj/README.md

 Service endpoints:

-GET /students - returns a list of all students this endpoint, optionally, accepts query parameters GET /students?search=<query> - returns a list of students filtered on name matching the given query GET /students/:studentId - returns details of a specific student by student id
+GET /students - returns a list of all students\n this endpoint, optionally, accepts query parameters GET /students?search=<query> - returns a list of students filtered on name matching the given query GET /students/:studentId - returns details of a specific student by student id